 Mere access to the open internet is not enough for a useful and empowering internet experience.
 A meaningful connection is also necessary.

-The proposed Meaningful Connectivity standard is a first step towards redefining how internet access is measured — to ultimately help policymakers target improved quality of service in addition to expanding reach.
+The proposed Meaningful Connectivity target is a first step towards redefining how internet access is measured — to ultimately help policymakers target improved quality of service in addition to expanding reach.

-The standard’s components outlined below highlight the kinds of challenges policymakers will face on the road to universal access and the improvements required to achieve meaningful connectivity for all.
+The target’s components outlined below highlight the kinds of challenges policymakers will face on the road to universal access and the improvements required to achieve meaningful connectivity for all.

 The right speed